canonical/spark-k8s-bundle/releases/3.4/yaml/docs/tutorial/t-spark-submit.md

         .appName("CountVowels")\
         .getOrCreate()

-lines = """Canonical's Charmed Data Platform solution for Apache Spark runs Spark jobs on your Kubernetes cluster.
+lines = """Canonical's Charmed Data Platform solution for Apache Spark runs Spark Jobs on your Kubernetes cluster.
 You can get started right away with MicroK8s - the mightiest tiny Kubernetes distro around!
-The spark-client snap simplifies the setup process to run Spark jobs against your Kubernetes cluster.
+The spark-client snap simplifies the setup process to run Spark Jobs against your Kubernetes cluster.
 Spark on Kubernetes is a complex environment with many moving parts.
 Sometimes, small mistakes can take a lot of time to debug and figure out.
 """